 What’s more Endurance Doors are made up of 17 engineered timber laminates.
 Kerto is a laminated veneered lumber (LVL) and it is this approach that makes their composite door the most secure on the market.

-Coupled with a high security multi-point locking system and tested to the PAS 24 security standard as well as a standard six-pin euro cylinder which is anti-pick, drill and bump you simply cannot find a better quality, stylish and secure door.
+Coupled with a high-security multi-point locking system and tested to the PAS 24 security standard as well as a standard six-pin euro cylinder which is

 Endurance Doors have been subjected to a number of controlled security tests to replicate the most common forms of attempted burglary.
 Even using a sledgehammer it would be very difficult to puncture a hole through the inner core and gain access, allowing you ultimate peace of mind.